apimorphism/telegramium/README.md

 Please, note, that this versioning scheme is started from version `1.48.0`.

-### Known issues

-InlineQueryResultMpeg4Gif and InlineQueryResultCachedMpeg4Gif
-has the same discriminator value which comes from the official docs.
-Maybe the bug in Tg Bot API itself.

 ### Contribution

 I'd love to have more testing and more example bots.
 Ideas and PRs on telegramium-high -